-If your remote culture is unique enough, you may want more space than you have on a job description to describe it.
-However, it’s best to keep the job description to only the copy you need to convey clarity about the job.
+If your remote culture is unique enough, you may want more space than you have in job descriptions to describe it.
+However, it’s best to keep your job descriptions to only the copy you need to convey clarity about the job.
 For example, around 400 words for an entry-level position, around 700 for a senior role.
 But feel free to add copy to your company careers page, write a blog post, or bring up your remote working culture in interviews.

-Something else to consider including (this one is up to you) is the steps candidates can expect in your hiring process.
-How long your hiring process typically takes, how many interviews they can expect, and whether you’ll ask them complete a project (also if you’ll pay them for the project).
+Something else to consider is candidate experience.
+How long your hiring process typically takes, how many interviews they can expect, and whether you’ll ask them to complete a project (and if you’ll pay them for the project).
 You can, of course, just put these on the careers page of your website rather than in the job post.

-Not all sourcing platforms are great at finding remote candidates.
+Not all channels are great at sourcing remote candidates.
 If your chosen job board shows posts that have the word ‘remote’ in either the location field or anywhere in the body of the job description, you’re fine.
 Indeed works that way, and LinkedIn now has ‘remote’ search functionality.

 Another option is to target certain areas.
-If you can identify key talent markets for the types of skills you’re looking for, you can pick sourcing platforms or job boards that work well in those markets.
+If you can identify key talent markets for the types of skills you’re looking for, you can pick job boards or other channels that work well in those markets.